mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Dashboard/dashboard.md

 ## Main Track Feature: dashboard

-The following shopshot is copied from the track visualization feature.
+The following snapshot is copied from the track visualization feature.

 <img src="./SelectedTrack.png" width="400" />&nbsp;